Ethyl acetoacetate: Preparation

-Keto-enol tautomerism
+Reactions

 Ethyl acetoacetate is subject to keto-enol tautomerism.
-In the neat liquid at 33 °C, the enol consists of 15% of the total.
+In the neat liquid at 33 °C, the enol consists of 8% of the total.

-Multicarbon building block
+The enol is moderately acidic.
+Thus ethyl acetoacetate behaves similarly to acetylacetone:

-Ethyl acetoacetic acid is a building block in organic synthesis since the protons alpha to carbonyl groups are acidic, and the resulting carbanion undergoes nucleophilic substitution.
-Ethyl acetoacetate is often used in the acetoacetic ester synthesis similar to diethyl malonate in the malonic ester synthesis or the Knoevenagel condensation.
-A subsequent thermal decarboxylation is also possible.
+The resulting carbanion undergoes nucleophilic substitution.
+Ethyl acetoacetate is often used in the acetoacetic ester synthesis, comparable to diethyl malonate in the malonic ester synthesis or the Knoevenagel condensation.
+After its alkylation and saponification, thermal decarboxylation is also possible.

-The dianion of ethylacetoacetate is also a useful building block, except that the electrophile adds to the terminal carbon.
+The dianion of ethyl acetoacetate is also a useful building block, except that the electrophile adds to the terminal carbon.
 The strategy can be depicted in the following simplified form: